ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: System Architecture and Implementation

 \section{System Architecture and Implementation}

 This section describes how \sysname{} realizes distributed and cost-efficient RL post-training with centralized learning and distributed rollouts.
-The design follows a three-plane decomposition: Rollout, Learning, and Data, which are connected by versioned, immutable messages and a shared replay buffer \cref{fig:arch}.
+The design follows a three-plane decomposition: rollout, learning, and data, which are connected by versioned, immutable messages and a shared replay buffer; see Figure \ref{fig:arch}.
+We outline the workflow of \sysname{} in Algorithm \ref{alg:e2e}.

 \textbf{Rollout Plane}: a distributed fleet of workers that repeatedly generates rewarded trajectories under a locally installed snapshot version $\hat{v}$ and pushes version-tagged results to the buffer.
-This plane is responsible for realizing the effective throughput $\mu_i$ and immediately forwarding.
+This plane is responsible for delivering effective throughput $\mu_i$ and forwarding policy snapshots.

 \textbf{Learning Plane}: a centralized learner that consumes trajectories and performs a training step with two model updates.
-It enforces bounded staleness ($S$) when sampling data, and publishes snapshots once every $\kappa$ learner updates.
+It enforces bounded staleness ($S$) when sampling data and publishes snapshots once every $\kappa$ learner updates.

-\textbf{Data Plane}: task adapters for prompts, trajectory schemas, reward and loss function design.
+\textbf{Data Plane}: task adapters for prompts, trajectory schemas, reward, and loss function design.
 This plane provides a task-agnostic interface so new workloads are integrated by swapping datasets and reward logic, without touching scheduling or infrastructure.
+Detailed API specifications and a case study on poker game alignment are provided in Appendix \ref{sec:poker_case_study}.